 Yes.
 HIP-Clang path only exposes the APIs and functions that work on AMD runtime back ends.
 APIs, parameters, and features that appear in HIP-Clang but not CUDA will typically cause compile or run-time errors.
 Developers must use the HIP API for most accelerator code and bracket any HIP-Clang specific code with preprocessor conditionals.
 Those concerned about portability should, of course, test their code on both platforms and should tune it for performance.

 Typically, HIP-Clang supports a more modern set of C++11/C++14/C++17 features, so HIP developers who want portability should be careful when using advanced C++ features on the HIP-Clang path.
-In ROCM v3.5 release, HCC compiler is deprecated, and the HIP-Clang compiler can be used for compiling HIP programs.

 The environment variable can be used to set compiler path:

 HIP_CLANG_PATH: path to hip-clang.
 When set, this variable let hipcc to use hip-clang for compilation/linking.

 There is an alternative environment variable to set compiler path: